How to Paint Imperial Fists with Contrast Paint

 This video looks at the new Contrast paints from Games Workshop and I use them to paint a very colourful Sylvaneth Gossamid Archer.
 Read on to watch and follow along with a detailed step-by-step paints and steps guide.
 Video Tutorial: How to Paint a Sylvaneth Gossamid Archer The following paints were used: Games Workshop: Mantis Warriors Green (Contrast), Striking Scorpion Green (Contrast), Karandras Green (Contrast), Garaghak’s Sewer (Contrast), Magmadroth Flame (Contrast), Baal Red (Contrast), Doomfire Magenta (Contrast), Sigvald Burgundy (Contrast), Seraphim Sepia (Shade), Flash Gitz Yellow, Rhinox Hide, XV-88, Balor Brown, Xereus Purple Vallejo: Mecha Varnish Matt P3: Morrow White (Any White will do) Step-by-Step Guide: How to Paint a Sylvaneth Gossamid Archer Priming and Preparing the Model Start by assembling and priming your Gossamid Archer model.
 Use Wraithbone as a base colour, which helps in achieving brighter, cleaner colours.
 If you want an even brighter finish, you can spray the whole model white.
 A zenithal highlight can be applied to create natural focal points on the head and chest, allowing for more dynamic shading.
 Applying Base Colours with Contrast Paints Begin painting with a variety of contrast paints to achieve a vibrant and varied colour scheme.
 Use a large brush like an Artist Opus size 4 for quick application.
 Key contrast paints to use are Striking Scorpion Green, Karandras Green, and Garaghak’s Sewer.
 While the paints are still wet, you can blend them together on the model for a smooth transition.
 However, be cautious of drying times to avoid streaking.
 Correcting and Refining with Airbrush If needed, refine areas with an airbrush.
 For instance, overpainting with Striking Scorpion Green can provide a more opaque and smoother finish, especially on the wings.
 Mixing Contrast Paints with Acrylics Contrast paints can be mixed with regular acrylics for more versatility.
 Mix Striking Scorpion Green with P3 Morrow White to create various shades for highlighting.
 This method allows for smooth transitions and a semi-translucent finish.
 Painting Wings with Dragonfly Effect For a dragonfly-like effect on the wings, use a mix of Striking Scorpion Green and white to paint vein-like lines, emulating a dragonfly’s wing pattern.
 Start with basic lines, then create four-sided shapes like rectangles or squares, resembling the vein structure.
 The lines don’t need to be perfect, as the organic nature of the wings allows for some variation.
 Ensure your brush isn’t overloaded with paint for finer lines.
 Skin and Body Details For the skin, use Magmadroth Flame contrast paint, which provides a strong, vibrant base while still allowing for natural shading in recesses.
 For the arm and other body parts, apply Sigvald Burgundy, Baal Red, Doomfire Magenta, and other contrast colours, blending while they are wet for a smooth transition.
 Use smaller brushes for detailed areas, and ensure you cover all surfaces.
 Highlighting and Detailing Highlight the skin by mixing Magmadroth Flame with Kislev Flesh, gradually adding more Kislev Flesh and white for higher highlights.
 Apply these mixes to the raised areas like shoulders, chest, and arms.
 For the hair, start with a vibrant base of Flash Gitz Yellow, dulled down with a Seraphim Sepia wash.
 Highlight by adding white to Flash Gitz Yellow for a striking effect.
 Bow and Other Accessories Paint the bow using Rhinox Hide, XV-88, and Balor Brown, adding white for final highlights.
 Keep the painting simple, avoiding overly intricate freehand patterns unless desired.
 Remember to mix and match colours to add more interest to the model.
 Finishing Touches with Matt Varnish Once the painting is complete, apply a coat of Vallejo Mecha Varnish Matt.
 This will unify the finish of the model, reducing any unwanted shine from the contrast paints and enhancing the overall appearance.
 More Contrast Paint Projects and Tutorials More Free Video Tutorials Free videos for logged in members – just sign up as a ‘friend’ to view and click any of the thumbs.To explore all of these, visit this page!
 If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials, plus step by step guides and PDFs.
 You can explore more free videos with a free membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

-This video tutorial looks at a couple of the new Contrast paints from Games Workshop and I see if I can paint an Imperial Fist using ‘Imperial Fist’ paint!
+This video tutorial looks at how to paint Imperial Fists with Contrast Paints, using a couple of the new Contrast paints from Games Workshop and specifically using ‘Imperial Fist’ paint!
 I also go through top techniques and tips you can use on all your Space Marines.
 Video Tutorial: How to Paint Imperial Fists with Contrast Paint All videos are recorded in HD 1080p or higher – use full screen for the full effect and let the video load completely.
 You can also click the little “cog” and change the speed of the video, if I am going too fast (or slow!).
 The following paints and materials were used: Games Workshop: Mournfang Brown, Yriel Yellow, Sotek Green, Forge World Weathering Powder Dark Sand, Imperial Fist (Contrast), Garaghak’s Sewer (Contrast), Contrast Medium, Morghast Bone, Screaming Skull Vallejo: German Grey, Neutral Grey, Black Vallejo: Mecha Varnish Gloss, Mecha Varnish Matt, Metal Exhaust Manifold P3: Morrow White (Any White will do) Micro Set BrushesArtis Opus: Series S size 1 and 00, Step by Step Guide – How to Paint Imperial Fists with Contrast Paint Preparing the Base Coat Start with Mournfang Brown as the base coat.
 This provides a solid foundation and eliminates black elements that might affect the final colour.
 Apply a thin, even layer to ensure a smooth finish.
 Creating a Pre-Shade Effect To create a pre-shade effect, mix P3 Morrow White with Mournfang Brown.
 This technique helps in achieving both highlights and shadows in one go.
 Avoid taking the pre-shade highlight all the way up to pure white unless you desire a very bright yellow.
 Applying Imperial Fist Contrast Paint Use the Imperial Fist contrast paint, a bright yellow, over the pre-shaded model.
 This contrast paint is translucent and needs a light base for optimal results.
 Apply it evenly, focusing on the model’s raised areas to enhance the pre-shade effect.
 If the first coat appears too orange, apply a light layer of P3 Morrow White on the desired areas and reapply the contrast paint for a brighter yellow.
 Enhancing Highlights with White For areas requiring a more vibrant yellow, directly apply P3 Morrow White using an airbrush.
 This step significantly brightens up the yellow tones, providing a more striking appearance to the model.
 Adding Depth with Contrast Paints Experiment with Rattling Grime contrast paint for adding depth.
 If it appears too dark, dilute it with Contrast Medium.
 Apply it sparingly, especially in recessed areas, to create natural shadows.
 Applying Matte Varnish Once the contrast paints are dry, apply a coat of Vallejo Mecha Varnish Matt.
 This helps to dull any unwanted shine and sets the base for further detailing.
 Glazing with Yriel Yellow Create a glaze by heavily thinning down Yriel Yellow with water.
 Apply this glaze selectively to the model’s raised areas, building up the colour in thin layers.
 This process enhances the vibrancy of the yellow and adds more dimension.
 Detailing with Additional Colours Use Morghast Bone and Screaming Skull for detailing elements like scroll work.
 These colours contrast well with the yellow and bring out the finer details.
 For battle damage, use Rhinox Hide or a similar dark colour to create chips and scratches.
 Highlighting Battle Damage Mix Yriel Yellow with a bit of white (or use Dawn Yellow) for highlighting the lower edges of the battle damage.
 This creates a more realistic chipped paint effect.
 Painting the Weapon For the bolter or other weapons, use a combination of German Grey and Neutral Grey from Vallejo.
 Apply them in a gradient for a realistic metallic effect, and use black to blend and soften transitions.
 Lenses and Eyes Paint lenses and eyes using Sotek Green, gradually adding white to the mix for successive highlights.
 Ensure the brightest highlights are off-centre for a natural glow effect.
 Finishing Touches Finally, apply Forge World Weathering Powder Dark Sand to the base and lower parts of the legs for a gritty, battle-worn look.
 Seal with a matte varnish to fix the powder in place.
 More Contrast Paint Tutorial and Projects If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials with steps and tips, plus a selection of PDFs.
 If you are not sure about joining, you can explore my free videos with a free membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 A quick and simple video tutorial in how to paint this friendly little Gloomspite Gitz Grot with Contrast paints and apply varnish to bring the colours together and finish the piece.
 The key is to work fast with Contrast paints, allowing their properties to create natural shadows and highlights, and then refining with traditional paints for a more polished finish.
 Video Tutorial – Gloomspite Gitz Grot in Contrast Paint All videos are recorded in HD 1080p or higher – use full screen for the full effect and let the video load completely.
-Materials List for Painting Gloomspite Gitz with Contrast Paint Brushes: Various brushes suitable for applying contrast paints and doing detail work (specific sizes and brands not mentioned in the video).
+Materials List for Painting Gloomspite Gitz with Contrast Paint Brushes: Various brushes suitable for applying contrast paints and doing detail work – I use Artist Opus range for details, with a standard general brush for applying the paint more roughly.
 Primer: Vallejo Surface Primer Black: For the initial priming of the models.
 Games Workshop Wraithbone spray can: Used for zenithal highlights.
 Contrast Paints (Games Workshop) Black Templar: For dark areas like robes.
 Plaguebearer Flesh: For skin.
 Iyanden Yellow: For ropes and feet.
 Nazdreg Yellow: Alternative option for ropes and feet.
 Flesh Tearers Red: For red elements on the models.
 Additional Paints: Games Workshop Daemonette Hide: For highlighting black areas.
 Games Workshop Dorn Yellow: For enhancing yellow areas.
 Games Workshop Blue Horror: For brighter highlights.
 Games Workshop Ceramite White: For final, brightest highlights.
 Games Workshop Skavenblight Dinge: For non-metallic metal effects.
 Varnish: AK Interactive Ultra Matte Varnish: For finishing and protecting the painted models.
 Other Materials: Water for thinning paints and cleaning brushes.
 A palette for mixing paints.
 Kitchen roll or a similar material for wiping and adjusting brush moisture.
 Airbrush (Optional): Recommended for a smoother zenithal highlight application compared to using a rattle can.
 Step-by-Step Guide Priming and Base Highlights: Prime the models with Vallejo Surface Primer Black.
 Use Games Workshop’s Wraithbone spray for zenithal highlights, creating a directional light effect to enhance contrast paint application.
 Applying Contrast Paints: Start with the skin using Games Workshop’s Plaguebearer Flesh.
 Be relatively quick and don’t worry excessively about neatness.
 For darker areas like robes, use Black Templar.
 Apply it straight out of the pot, allowing it to flow into recesses.
 Paint the ropes and feet with a brown contrast paint like Iyanden Yellow or Nazdreg Yellow.
 Use Flesh Tearers Red for red elements, considering multiple coats for a smoother finish.
 Additional Details: For weapons, you can opt for a simple black base and metallic highlights, or try a non-metallic metal (NMM) approach using neutral grays.
 To enhance yellow areas that are translucent and show speckles, use Dorn Yellow for edge highlights and additional coats.
 Refining and Enhancing: Use Daemonette Hide to pick out highlights, particularly on black areas.
 Vertical strokes can emphasize cloth folds.
 Add brighter highlights with Blue Horror, focusing on raised areas and edges for a sharper look.
 Finalize the highlights with Ceramite White, adding small touches to the most prominent areas.
 Correcting Mistakes and Blending: If you make mistakes or need to blend areas, use appropriate contrast paints or a mix with water for glazing and tinting.
 Varnishing: Once painting is complete, apply an ultra-matte varnish (like AK Interactive Ultra Matte) to unify the finish and protect the paint.
 This can be done by hand or with an airbrush.
 Be cautious of pooling and bubbles.
 More Free Video Tutorials Free videos for logged in members – just sign up as a ‘friend’ to view and click any of the thumbs.To explore all of these, visit this page!
 If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials, plus step by step guides and PDFs.
-You can explore more free videos with a free “freebies” membership, or take the plunge and become a full subscriber for full access.
+You can explore more free videos with a free “friend” membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 Two videos on how I painted this Rockgut Troggoth quickly using Contrast Paints, with step by step guides to the methods I used with which paints.
 Read on and good luck!
 Video One – How to Paint a Troggoth in Contrast PaintsPaints and Materials NeededStep by Step GuideVideo Two – How to Paint a Troggoth in Contrast PaintsMaterials and Paints:StepsShow it off!More Free Video Tutorials Video One – How to Paint a Troggoth in Contrast Paints All videos are recorded in HD 1080p or higher – use full screen for the full effect and let the video load completely.
 Paints and Materials Needed Black Primer Wraithbone (Games Workshop) Contrast Paints (Magos Purple, Skeleton Horde, Wyldwood, Aethermatic Blue, Black Templar – all from Games Workshop) P3 Morrow White (or any alternative white paint) Fine Brushes Airbrush (optional) Wet Palette Step by Step Guide Base Coating with Contrast Paints: After priming your Rockgut Troggoth with black and then applying a zenithal highlight of Wraithbone (using an airbrush or rattle-can), start applying contrast paints.
 Focus on using Magos Purple for the skin, being generous with the paint to ensure proper flow and coverage.
 Handling Overpainting and Pooling: If you accidentally overpaint or encounter pooling, use a clean brush to soak up the excess.
 Remember, contrast paints are designed to settle in recesses, so a heavier application is acceptable.
 Painting Other Elements: Use different contrast paints for various parts of the model.
 Apply Skeleton Horde for the teeth, toenails, and wrappings, and Wildwood for the hammer’s handle.
 The nature of contrast paints means they will flow into crevices and recesses, creating natural shadows.
 Applying Contrast to the Rocky Skin: For the rocky skin and other stone-like textures, use Aethermatic Blue.
 The contrast paints will naturally create a depth effect, with darker areas in recesses and brighter highlights on raised surfaces.
 Utilising Black Templar for Darker Areas: Apply Black Templar contrast paint for the rock elements and the loincloth.
 This step will provide a solid base and emphasise the darker regions of the Troggoth.
 Review and Adjust: Once all the contrast paints are applied, review your model.
 The use of different contrast paints should have already created a variety of tones and shades on the model.
 If necessary, touch up any areas where the paint may have pooled excessively or where coverage is uneven.
 Enhancing Highlights on the Skin: To enhance the skin, mix some P3 Morrow White with Magos Purple to create a light purple hue.
 Apply this mixture to the skin’s raised areas, following the zenithal highlights you established earlier.
 This step will add more depth and dimension to the Troggoth’s skin.
 Adding Detail to Crystal Skin: For the crystal-like skin, create a mixture of Wraithbone and Aethermatic Blue.
 Focus on painting the flat, upward-facing surfaces of the crystals to mimic the appearance of hard, reflective edges.
 Video Two – How to Paint a Troggoth in Contrast Paints Materials and Paints: Games Workshop: Magos Purple (Contrast), Plaguebearer Flesh (Contrast), Slaanesh Grey, Daemonette Hide, Balor Brown, Moot Green, XV-88, Zandri Dust, Ushabti Bone, Naggaroth Night Vallejo: Ice Yellow (or Dorn Yellow) P3: Morrow White (or White Scar) Steps Rock-Like Skin Textures: Mix Aethermatic Blue with white for a greeny-grey shade.
 Apply to the flat surfaces and edges of the rocky textures.
 Highlight with pure white (Morrow White/White Scar).
 Skin Highlights: Use pre-mixed Magos Purple and white for primary skin highlights.
 Add secondary highlights with Slaanesh Grey and Daemonette Hide, focusing on reflective light areas.
 Wood Detailing: Apply Balor Brown for the base wood grain on the mallet.
 Highlight progressively with XV-88 and Zandri Dust.
 Final highlights with Ushabti Bone.
 Rock and Wood Texturing: Glaze rock textures with Naggaroth Night to deepen shadows.
 Lightly glaze wood with Plaguebearer Flesh for a mossy effect.
 Loincloth and Trinkets: Base the loincloth with XV-88, highlight with Zandri Dust, and then Ushabti Bone.
 Paint trinkets starting with XV-88, highlight with Balor Brown, then Ice Yellow for brightest points.
 Final Highlights and Adjustments: Reapply Magos Purple and white mix on skin for final highlights.
 Highlight rock textures with Morrow White.
 Apply Moot Green selectively for contrast, especially in shadows.
 Unify with Naggaroth Night glaze to smooth transitions and deepen shadows.
 Troggoth Eyes and Claws: Base eyes with Yriel Yellow, add a white dot for the pupil.
 Claw highlights with Ushabti Bone for depth.
 Show it off!
 As you progress, feel free to adapt and tweak techniques to suit your style.
 Good luck!
 When you’ve finished, why not pop into our Discord and show it off to other website members? 🙂 More Free Video Tutorials Free videos for logged in members – just sign up as a ‘friend’ to view and click any of the thumbs.
 If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials, plus step by step guides and PDFs.
-You can explore more free videos with a free “freebies” membership, or take the plunge and become a full subscriber for full access.
+You can explore more free videos with a free “friend” membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 I’ve been on a painting mission to get this Gloomspite Gitz Troggoth guy painted quickly.
 He’s done using the same process as the previous version I painted (zenithal base – Contrast paint – standard painting on top.)
 I ended up taking him a little further than the last guy by adding more texture and a bit of contrasting colour, as well as pushing the lighting aspect a bit more.
 I very, very nearly have a playable Gloomspite Gitz army now!
 To watch a video tutorial on how I painted this figure with contrast paints, follow this link: Video Tutorials : Troggoth in Contrast Paints More Contrast Paint projects and tutorials: Free Video Tutorials Free videos for logged in members – just sign up as a ‘friend’ to view and click any of the thumbs.To explore all of these, visit this page!
 If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials, plus step by step guides and PDFs.
 You can explore more free videos with a free “freebies” membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]